-Funds to Protect Customers and Slow Climate Change
+California Climate Credit and Funds to Protect Customers

-Power plants and other large industrial facilities must now pay when they put carbon pollution into the air.
-Some of that money is used by the state to fight climate change, and some goes to households and businesses as the Climate Credit.
+Power plants, natural gas utilities, and other large industrial facilities must pay when they put carbon pollution into the air.
+Some of that money is used by the state to fight climate change, and some goes to customers.

-You can use these savings however you want, but you can also join with California in its efforts to fight climate change and clean the air.
+You can use these funds to join California in its efforts to fight climate change and clean the air!
 To learn how to make your home or business energy efficient and climate friendly, visit Energy Upgrade California.

-- At-risk Industrial Facilities will receive a bill credit once per year.
+- CA Industry Assistance.
+At-risk industrial facilities will receive a bill credit once per year.
 Learn more about CA Industry Assistance.

 Cap-and-Trade encourages electricity providers to shift toward clean sources of energy - the kind that comes from wind, solar, geothermal and other renewable resources.
-Under California law, electricity companies that import or supply electricity from non-renewable sources must purchase permits from the State (known as allowances") for the carbon pollution that comes from burning coal or natural gas to make this electricity.
+Under California law, electricity companies that import or supply electricity from non-renewable sources must purchase permits (known as “allowances") for the carbon pollution that comes from burning coal or natural gas to make this electricity.
 This gives the electricity industry incentive to find the cheapest and cleanest way to provide electricity to customers.

 Other CPUC Programs that Address Climate Change